 What is West Texas Intermediate?

-WTI stands as one of the three primary benchmarks (WTI, Brent, Dubai) that are frequently used as a reference price for buyers and sellers of oil around the world.
-Similar to WCS, WTI is a blend of several U.S. domestic streams of sweet light crude oils.
+WTI stands as one of the three primary benchmarks (WTI, Brent, Dubai) which are frequently used as a reference price for buyers and sellers of oil around the world.

 Most of the WTI streams are produced in landlocked regions of the United States which then are collected at facilities in Cushing, Oklahoma, while others are produced in states with access to the coastline.
 This oil is then shipped via pipeline to the Midwest and Gulf Coast for refining, sale and transport to global markets.

 - limited pipeline capacity to ship WCS to market

-- a lack of access to international markets other than the United States.
+- a lack of access to international markets other than the U.S.

 Canada is Losing Billions Annually

-According to economists at Scotiabank, Canada’s economy could lose up to $15.6 billion in 2018 because of the massive discounts on Canadian heavy oil.
+According to Scotiabank, Canada’s economy could lose up to $15.6 billion in 2018 because of the massive discounts on Canadian heavy oil.
 This estimate was done using a $24 USD differential per barrel.

 In October 2018 with a record setting price differential of USD $55, that figure was much higher – at anywhere between $80 and $100 million a day.
 Frank McKenna, deputy chairman of the TD Bank said that his company found that the price differential cost Canada nearly $117 billion over the past seven years.

 Meanwhile, because of a lack of pipeline infrastructure connecting the east and the west, Canada buys up to $300 million of Saudi oil every month via the Irving Refinery in New Brunswick.

 Canada has spent $20.9 billion on Saudi crude between 2007 and 2017 despite sitting in an ocean of its own oil in Alberta.
 Canada buys this Saudi oil at full market price when it could be buying its own for a much lower cost.
 Why!?

 Canada’s Economy is Propped Up by Natural Resources

-With prices heading even lower since, the price differential may soon enough cause Canadian producers to re-evaluate the economic viability of their oil-producing operations and shut down all together.
+With WCS prices heading even lower since, the differential may soon enough cause Canadian producers to re-evaluate the economic viability of their oil-producing operations and shut down all together.
 This would have a rippling effect through Canada’s economy.